 The main building of the Department of Genetics has undergone extensive refurbishment, but this has not affected access.
 The ground floor and first floor are both accessible and walk-through.
-Some areas of basement and second floor labs are accessible via the lift.
+Some areas of the basement and second floor labs are accessible via the lift.
 It is advisable for anyone with mobility difficulties wishing to visit the Department to contact us in advance to check whether access is feasible, and to enable us to try to make alternative arrangements if not.

 The main entrance to the building, which leads to Reception, has been adapted.
 The image at the top of the page shows the configuration.
 The flight of steps approaching the front door has a handrail, and there is a wheelchair lift.
 A push button is available to open the main doors.
-The three other entrances to the building are card-access only, and all have steps.
+The three other entrances to the building are card-access only, and all of them have steps.

 Once inside the building, there is an internal lift, which is fairly small but has a wide entrance.
-However, it cannot provide full level access to some areas of the building.
+However, it cannot provide full access to some areas of the building.
 Some staff offices on the 2nd floor mezzanine, and the Bateson meeting room, are at the top of a winding flight of stairs, and so have restricted access at all times.